ss-jade/embeddedS-2023/Readme.md

 - Tmux and Vim for developing
 - Temperature reading script using Python

-Day 3: Sense hat and GPIO
+Day 3: IoT devices
+- ESP32 IoT device
-- Introduction to Sense-Hat
+- Introduction to the ESP32 (Hola Mundo - LED)
-- Temperature readings from sense-hat
-- Matrix colors
-- RED-Node installation
-- GPIO basic application
-- Dashboard readings
+- Wi-Fi Access protocols
+- Creating a `Mosquitto` (MQTT) server
+- ESP32 and Server test (MQTTX)
+- Work on your project development (basic development)

-Day 4: Project developing/presentation
+Day 4: Examination and project presentations
+- Examination (30 minutes)
-- A full dashboard for GPIO control, humidity and temperature readings, IMU readings, and LED-RGB matrix control
+- A full dashboard for GPIO control, humidity and temperature readings, and ESP32 measurements
 - Presentation about embedded systems, programming, and project development
+- Group class picture
+- Farewell
 ---

 # Accessing the RPi4 by ssh